SHoang6702/SHoang_Text_Editor/README.md

 # SHoang_Text_Editor
 A basic text editor that works online and offline and can be installed to your computer
 ![Render](./assets/images/installed.png)
+## Note
+Loading of page is extremely slow due to free version of render
 ## Installation
 Click the install button on the website